vmware-archive/dependency-labeler/README.md

 ```

 * `<path to image.tar>` is the path to the tarball.
-* `<path to git repo>` is, as above, a path to a directory under git version control.
+* `<path to git repo>` is, as above, a path to a directory under git version control (it can be specified multiple times).

 This returns the sha256 of the new image with added metadata.
 Currently this will add the label `io.pivotal.metadata` along with the necessary metadata.